dmorgan3405/cucumber-symbolic-hashes/README.md

 # cucumber-symbolic-hashes

-A very simple extension gem used to remove duplication in cucumber test suite.
+A very simple extension gem used to remove duplication in cucumber test suites.

 # Example Usage
 ````ruby